Staff profile

 International experience

 My press, Spirit Duplicator, operates between the USA, the UK and Switzerland.
-I have recently produced books for Theatrum Mundi, which launched at the Edinburgh International Book Festival.
+I have produced books for Theatrum Mundi, which launched at the Edinburgh International Book Festival.

 I co-convened the Student Experience Network for the SRHE for five years.